 Jet lag.
 I say that word with deep loathing.
 Jet lag has always been the bane of my travels.
 It’s probably because most of my traveling takes place between the United States and Asia.
 You can be sure that as soon as you cross the international date line you’re in for trouble.
-However, I’m a … More 7 Tips for Fighting Jet Lag
+However, I’m a big napper, so I’m always in trouble.
+Now, it’s possible … Continue reading 7 Tips for Fighting Jet Lag

-Fall of 2012.
-Amman, Jordan: It was a beautiful, sunny day as my roommate, Saba, and I returned from the University of Jordan.
+It was a beautiful, sunny day as my roommate, Saba, and I returned from the University of Jordan.
 We had hailed a taxi in record time and were sitting quietly in the backseat as our driver sang along with the radio and smoked a cigarette.
 I was lost in thought as I stared out at the busy streets of Amman.

 It wasn’t long before I was woken from my thoughts though, as Saba leaned forward to the driver and told him to make a U-turn up ahead.
 I smiled, knowing that meant we were almost to our host family’s apartment.
 A few moments later, we asked the driver to stop on the side of the busy road and I climbed out as Saba paid our fare.
 Continue reading “Hey, Miley | A Jordan Story”